onechiporenko/eslint-plugin-ember-cleanup/README.md

 * `no-typo-in-dep-keys` Rule to check possible typos in the dependent keys (it doesn't check short keys) **IMPORTANT** This rule is experimental and may do false alarms
 * `cp-macro-args-limit` Checks number of the dependent keys for computed macros
 * `cp-macro-not-key` Checks arguments for computed macros to not be dependent keys
+* `no-expr-in-dep-keys` Checks for expressions in the dependent keys

 ## Usage